Brennah Black Flaunts Perky Booty In Tiny Black Thong

 Brennah Black took to Instagram to share a steamy new snap with her 535,000 fans.
 The post was added to her feed earlier this evening and served as the perfect Thursday treat.

 The shot captured Brennah posing with her derriere facing the camera.
 As her geotag indicated, she was at the Sheats-Goldstein Residence in California, which has become a common space for her photos.
-She went scantily-clad for the update though her fans hardly seemed to mind the sexy display.
-Brennah looked over her shoulder and into the camera lens with a slight smile and sultry stare.
+She was scantily clad in the snap as she looked over her shoulder and at the camera lens with a slight smile and sultry stare.

-Her incredible figure was on full display on an all-black outfit that highlighted her bombshell curves.
+Brennah’s incredible figure was on full display on an all-black outfit that highlighted her bombshell curves.
 The top consisted of a thin black piece that tied around her neck and back.
-The front of it boasted a layer of lace that was sheer and exposed a portion of her skin underneath.
-The tiny garment left her trim arms and sculpted back on full display while its strings draped from the middle of her back to her booty.
+The front boasted a layer of lace that was sheer and exposed a portion of her skin underneath.
+The tiny garment left her arms and her sculpted back on show while its strings draped from the middle of her back to her booty.

-Her bottoms were even more revealing, and they only covered what was necessary to be allowed on Instagram.
-They boasted floss-like sides that rested high on her hips and drew attention to her tiny midsection and waist while they back tucked deep into her derriere and left it exposed in its entirety.
+The model’s bottoms were even more revealing, and they only covered what was necessary to be allowed on Instagram.
+They boasted floss-like sides that rested high on her hips and drew attention to her tiny midsection and waist.
+The back tucked deep into her derriere and left it exposed in its entirety.
 A teasing glimpse of her upper legs was also on display, and her skin looked flawless and smooth.

-In her caption, Brennah told her audience that she was just “tryna” let her hair down.
-She lived up to her words, letting her long, blond tresses spill down her back with several loose curls.
+In her caption, Brennah told her audience that she was just trying to let her hair down.
+She lived up to her words, letting her long blond tresses spill down her back with several loose curls.
 She opted to go accessory-free for the outing and made sure that her fans’ eyes were glued to her fit figure and not distracted with any other sort of bling.

-She wore a striking application of makeup, which looked like it included a lot of dark makeup on her eyes.
-Brennah also appeared to wear a few thick coats of mascara and dark liner on her lower lid and a light pink gloss on her lips.
+Brennah wore a striking application of makeup, which looked like it included a lot of dark makeup on her eyes.
+She also appeared to wear a few thick coats of mascara and dark liner on her lower lid and a light pink gloss on her lips.

-The photo has been met with plenty of love from fans, including 5,000 likes and over 260 comments.
+The photo has been met with plenty of love, including 5,000 likes and over 260 comments.

 “Btw for me you always were amazing; always are amazing and always gna be amazing too,” one Instagrammer chimed in.